OWASP/API-Security/2023/en/src/0xaa-unsafe-consumption-of-apis.md

 ### Scenario #3

-An attacker can prepare a git repo named `'; drop db;--`.
+An attacker can prepare a git repository named `'; drop db;--`.

-Now, when an integration from an attacked application is done with the malicious repo, an injection payload is used on an application that builds an SQL query believing the repo's name is safe input.
+Now, when an integration from an attacked application is done with the malicious repository, SQL injection payload is used on an application that builds an SQL query believing the repository's name is safe input.

 ## How To Prevent